 There is currently no cure for cold sores.
 This means that once a person contracts HSV-1, they will have it for life.

 However, not everyone who has the virus will develop cold sores.

 People who are prone to cold sores can try to reduce their exposure to potential triggers.
 These include stress, sunlight, and infections.

 Taking prescription medication may be helpful for those who experience regular outbreaks.

 HSV-1, the virus that causes cold sores, is very common among adults in the U.S. Most people who have it contract the virus in childhood.

 Cold sores are highly contagious from the time the first symptom appears.
 This is usually 1–2 days before the sore becomes visible.
-Sores remain highly contagious until the skin completely heals.
-This can take up to 15 days.
+The virus can remain contagious for up to 15 days.

 During an outbreak, people should be careful not to transmit the virus to others.

 Trying home remedies can help relieve the symptoms.
 If these are not effective, medical treatments can reduce pain and speed up healing.

 Those who have concerns about cold sores or other mouth lesions should see their doctor.